TimeSeriesDataSet#

 • values (Union[pd.Series, torch.Tensor, np.ndarray]) – values to encode/scale

-• data (pd.DataFrame, optional) – extra data used for scaling (e.g. dataframe with groups columns).
-Defaults to None.
+• data (pd.DataFrame, optional, default=None) – extra data used for scaling (e.g. dataframe with groups columns)

-• group_id (bool, optional) – If the passed name refers to a group id (different encoders are used for these).
-Defaults to False.
+• group_id (bool, optional, default=False) – whether the passed name refers to a group id - different encoders are used for these

 Returns: